CodingItWrong/about-riverbed/blog/2023-07-14-announcing-riverbed-beta/index.md

 ### Future Plans
 Today Riverbed is a great platform for setting up ways to track your personal information.
 In the future, I have several ways I’d like to extend Riverbed, depending on community interest:

+- Expanding the list of supported data types, including multimedia
 - Ability to grant access to view or edit your data to individuals or to anyone.
 (Note that the main focus of Riverbed is your personal information; it is not mainly about team collaboration, so this will be a secondary use case.)
 - Ability to make “board templates” available to share with others, so that you can easily use and remix the boards others have set up.